JuliaLang/julia/README.md

 Next, enter the `julia/` directory and run `make` to build the `julia` executable.
 When compiled the first time, it will automatically download and build its [external dependencies](#Required-Build-Tools-External-Libraries).
 This takes a while, but only has to be done once.
 *Note:* the build process will not work if any of the build directory's parent directories have spaces in their names (this is due to a limitation in GNU make).

-You can either run the `julia` executable using its full path in the directory created above, or add that directory to your executable path so that you can run the julia program from anywhere:
+Once it is built, you can either run the `julia` executable using its full path in the directory created above, or add that directory to your executable path so that you can run the julia program from anywhere:

     export PATH="$(pwd)/julia:$PATH"